agentrickard/domain/domain_content/README.txt

 This menu is titled 'Affiliated Content'.

-If your site has fewer domains than set in the Domain List Size setting of the main module, then each affilite will be given its own menu entry.
+If your site has fewer domains than set in the Domain List Size setting of the main module, then each affiliate will be given its own menu entry.
 The default size of this variable is 25.

 See http://drupal.org/node/367752 for the rationale.